by Nisha MacNeil, Design Manager

 - You will want to provide exterior protection, such as protected balconies or porches, since you may experience more elements with the larger exposed exterior façade.

-- Costs will be more than a typical flat lot as the foundation alone is more complicated with driven piles required for structure.
+- Costs will be more than a typical flat lot as the foundation alone is more complicated with driven piles required for the structure.

 - Driving piles into bedrock will cost more but will increase building strength.
 This is especially important in earthquake zones such as BC.